I think it’s safe to say that video game music is a lot more accepted now than it used to be.

 From the subtle intro number The World to the soothing space-faring feel of Impulse, ‘Rex rarely disappoints.
 The second track called Electric Mountain has an adventurous feel to it and makes for a rather grand theme with the third offering Artificial Fire being a more mellow tune featuring Prunty reading Twain backwards over the sound of a busy airport terminal.
 As crazy as it sounds though, it kind of works!
 And speaking of crazy, Mighty Surf Wizard Battle has that particular taste covered nicely; delivering a high tempo sugar-rush of sounds that seem very reminiscent of your typical level from Space Harrier or Outrun.

-The Train Robbery makes for as great listen too as the track starts off calm and slowly develops into a tense ‘chase’ theme that adds some real character to the album.
+The Train Robbery makes for a great listen as the track starts off calm and slowly develops into a tense ‘chase’ theme that adds some real character to the album.
 Definitely one of the stand-out tracks on ‘Rex in my opinion.

 Whilst we’re focusing on notable songs, what better example than Prunty’s personal favourite called Love Story which I agree is a likeable, chirpy number with plenty of soft moments interspersed.
 The album returns to these more mellow sounds for Hades where the overall composition honestly wouldn’t seem totally out of place in a lounge bar somewhere.
 And if you’re after something a little heavier then consider listening to Percussion in 6/8; drums are the only instrument in this one and it makes for one hell of a head-nodding beat!